On Combinatorial Properties of Points and Polynomial Curves: Definition of degree- oriented matroids

 \section{Definition of degree-$k$ oriented matroids}

-In this section, we introduce degree-$k$ oriented matroids as a combinatorial model, which captures the essential combinatorial properties of configurations of points and graphs of polynomial functions.
+In this section, we introduce degree-$k$ oriented matroids as a combinatorial model, which captures the essential combinatorial properties of configurations of points and the graphs of polynomial functions of degree $k$.
 To do so, we first review some results that were introduced by Eli\'a\v{s} and Matou\v{s}ek~\cite{EM13}.

-Eli\'a\v{s} and Matou\v{s}ek~\cite{EM13} introduced the notion of $k$th-order monotonity, which is a generalization of the usual notion of monotonity, described as follows.
-(Because it is more convenient in our context to reinterpret the $(k+1)$st-order monotonity of Eli\'a\v{s} and Matou\v{s}ek as the $k$th-order mononity, the following definitions are slightly different from the originals.
-Also, we do not make the {\it $k$-general position} assumption, which also causes a small change to the definition of $k$th-order mononity.)
-Let $P= (p_1,\dots,p_n)$ be a point configuration in the $2$-dimensional Euclidean space with $x(p_1) < \cdots < x(p_n)$.
-Furthermore, we define a $(k+2)$-tuple of points in $P$ to be {\it positive} (resp. {\it negative, {\it zero}}) if they lie on the graph of a function whose ($k+1$)st order derivative is everywhere nonnegative (resp. nonpositive, zero).
-A subset $S \subset [n]$ is said to be {\it $k$th-order monotone} if its $(k+2)$-tuples are either all positive or all negative or all zero.
+Eli\'a\v{s} and Matou\v{s}ek~\cite{EM13} introduced the notion of $k$th-order monotonicity, which is a generalization of the usual notion of monotonicity, described as follows.
+(Because it is more convenient in our context to reinterpret the $(k+1)$st-order monotonicity of Eli\'a\v{s} and Matou\v{s}ek as the $k$th-order monotonicity, the following definitions are slightly different from the originals.)
+Let $P= \{ p_1,\dots,p_n \}$ be a point set in the plane with $x(p_1) < \cdots < x(p_n)$.
+We assume that $P$ is in {\it $k$-general position}, i.e., no $k+2$ points of $P$ lie on the graph of a polynomial function of degree at most $k$.
+Furthermore, we define a $(k+2)$-tuple of points in $P$ to be {\it positive} (resp. {\it negative}) if they lie on the graph of a function whose ($k+1$)st order derivative is everywhere nonnegative (resp. nonpositive).
+A subset $S \subset [n]$ is said to be {\it $k$th-order monotone} if its $(k+2)$-tuples are either all positive or all negative.
 This notion can be stated in an alternative manner using the map $\chi_P^k : [n]^{k+2} \rightarrow \{ +1,-1,0\}$, defined as follows.